Jakub41/Flights-Scraper-CPH-Kastrup/Angular2-FrontEnd/README.md

 * [myDatePicker](https://github.com/kekeh/mydatepicker)

 ## Interface
-The application is based of one page with the main view of the table for the arrivals flights.
+The application opens with the arrival flights table.

-On the top one has two buttons, one for the arrivals and one for the departures.
+On the top there are two buttons, one for the arrivals and one for the departures.
 Clicking those buttons the user can easaly switch between the two tables.

 Below the buttons a search form.
-Here one can search a specific flight with this parameters: arrivals, departures date, from/to a specific city.
+Here one can search for a specific flight with these parameters: arrival, departure date, from/to a specific city.

-In the end the table showing the information about the flights.
+Finally the general flight information table.

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.